Freek Vonk: Media

 In his early career, Vonk appeared in several television and radio programmes, including De Wereld Draait Door, GIEL and Vroege Vogels.
 He made television shows for National Geographic Channel and Discovery Channel.
 In August 2011, the Dutch television programme Uitgesproken broadcast an entire episode about Vonk and his pet rock monitor lizard Johan.

 Vonk is now famous in the Netherlands for his television programs, in which he shares his love for wildlife with his viewers.
 For the past seven seasons, Freek has been the most popular tv host amongst children, because of his popular documentary series Freeks Wild World.
 Freeks Wild World is broadcast on the Dutch public channel NPO 3, the show reaches over a million viewers per episode.
 Among the most highly acclaimed TV projects were three episodes of ‘DWDD University’ in which Prof. Dr. Vonk gave an hour-long lecture about venom, the evolution of animals and super senses.
 The shows scored over one and a half million viewers during prime time, on the largest Dutch broadcasting network.

-Furthermore Freek has his own children’s magazine called “Wild van Freek” reaching ten thousands of children every month.
-Next to that Freek annually hosts an amazing show in AFAS Live, called Freek Vonk Live, where thousands of families come and see Freek perform every year.
-Since 2014, Vonk has been the ambassador of Future For Nature Foundation, a foundation that supports young, talented and ambitious conservationists committed to protecting species of wild animals and plants.
-He also has his own foundation that fight poaching, called No Wildlife Crime.
+Furthermore Freek has his own children's magazine called “Wild van Freek” reaching tens of thousands of children every month.
+Freek also annually hosts a show in AFAS Live, called Freek Vonk Live, where thousands of families come and see Freek perform every year.
+Since 2014, Vonk has been the ambassador of Future For Nature Foundation, a foundation that supports young conservationists committed to protecting wild animals and plants.
+He also has his own foundation that campaigns against poaching, called No Wildlife Crime.